Tacora: Eruptive history

 Tacora was active during the Pleistocene and Holocene epochs less than 700,000 years ago, with one rock sample dated by potassium-argon dating giving an age of 490,000 years before present, an age often given to the entire volcano, as well as another of 50,000 years before present on the upper western flank.
 Other dating efforts have yielded ages of 340,000 ± 60,000 and 363,000 ± 7,000 years ago.
 The crater and lava flows on the southern flank are probably the most recent manifestations of volcanic activity.
+Tacora is a possible source of the AD 400-720 Khonkho tephra.

 The volcano supposedly "collapsed" in the 1877 Iquique earthquake, according to secondhand information in a 1903 report on earthquakes in Chile.
 Single reports of activity in 1830, 1930, 1937, 1939 and 1950 exist, but the volcano is considered to have no historic eruptions, with fumaroles and seismicity the only ongoing activity.
 Renewed activity is likely to mostly affect the southern, eastern and western slopes of the volcano.
 In particular the town of Tacora would be threatened, while pyroclastic fallout could impact more distant towns such as Visviri.